 Sivani is a PhD student in Environmental Chemistry at the University of Toronto.
 Her research looks at methods for measuring and predicting physical-chemical properties that are important for bioaccumulation assessment.
 She became interested in science policy during her undergraduate years at Trent University and helped co-found the Toronto Science Policy Network.

-Maegan is a first year Masters of Public Policy student at the Munk school in the University of Toronto.
+Maegan is a first year Master of Public Policy student at the Munk school in the University of Toronto.
 She completed a double major in chemistry and history, researching the synthesis and reactivity of novel iron complexes for her bachelor’s thesis.
 She is passionate about scientific communication and making science more accessible to the public.
 Prior to joining TSPN, she was president of the Chemistry Students’ Union at UofT.
 Outside of school she can be found rock climbing, skiing or walking her labradoodle.

 Sam is a PhD student in Chemistry in the Walker Lab at U of T. Her research focuses on developing lipid-coated gold nanoparticles for biodiagnostic purposes.
 Sam was a volunteer with TSPN last year (and was part of the team who travelled to Ottawa for CSPC2018), and she is excited to be more involved with TSPN this year as marketing officer!
 In this role, she hopes to expand TSPN’s outreach in the GTA and to increase volunteer participation by reaching out to the community mainly through social media.
 Outside of the lab, Sam enjoys cooking, watching bad reality television and exploring the different types of beer that Toronto has to offer.